parkgrrr/display-stocks-mvvm/README.md

 * A repository was created to add in a future database or caching layer to avoid redundant network calls
 * Rx for network call threading and error handling
 * BaseActivity and BaseVM for code extension and scaling.
 I am creating the netork service and handle much of the view binding and view model relationship in the BaseVM
-* Mockk for testing VM, with a Mock API and validation of view states
 * I kept the UI fairly simple as I don't know what to expect for the on site.
 Otherwise I would have added a refresh button, caching, and buttons to for the reviewer to test the malformed and empty API responses.

+## Testing
+* Mockk for testing the MainVM, with a Mock API and validation of view states

 ## Tradeoffs
 * I chose RxKotlin over coroutines since I am a little more comfortable using it for networking